Skip to main content

 • Account information (statements, account numbers)

-• Trust documents and successor trustee ID (if trust is owner or beneficiary)
+• Trust documents or Certification of Trust and successor trustee ID (if trust is owner or beneficiary)

-• Small estate affidavit (if applicable under state law)
+• Small estate affidavit (if the governing state allows one and the estate qualifies)

 Mortgage and home lending